68 Sights in Brno, Czechia (with Map and Images)

 Místodržitelský palác Kamil Till / CC BY-SA 4.0

-The Governor's Palace is a Baroque building standing on Moravian Square in Brno, and since 1990 it has been managed by the Moravian Gallery in Brno.
-It offers an extensive exhibition of art from the Gothic to the 19th century, as well as space for short-term exhibition projects.
+The Governor's Palace is a Baroque building located on Moravian Square in Brno.
+Since 1990 it has been managed by the Moravian Gallery in Brno.
+It offers an extensive exhibition of art from the Gothic to the 19th century, as well as spaces for short-term exhibition projects.
 The building also houses the ArtMap bookstore and the Morgal café, whose architect is Martin Hrdina.

 Wikipedia: Místodržitelský palác (Brno) (CS)